Athena SWAN at the University of Oxford

 Athena SWAN and Gender Advisory Group

 The Advisory Group on Athena SWAN and Gender, which met for the first time in November 2012, brings together the work of three former advisory bodies: the Athena SWAN University Committee; the Gender Equality Scheme Steering Group; and the Gender Panel of the Education Committee.
 The merged group brings together expertise from across the collegiate University on all aspects of gender equality work at Oxford in relation to both students and staff, in order to give this work greater focus and consistency.
 It is Chaired by the Pro-Vice Chancellor for Personnel and Equality and reports to the Equality and Diversity (E&D) Panel.

 Departmental activity at the University of Oxford

-There is a significant amount of activity on Athena SWAN amongst departments at Oxford: all MPLS and MSD departments support the initiative and intend to submit an application for an award.
-To date, five departments have achieved a Silver award, and fifteen have been awarded Bronze.
-The remaining departments have established their self-assessment panels and are progressing with applications to be submitted in November 2013 or April 2014.
+There is a significant amount of activity on Athena SWAN amongst departments at Oxford: all MPLS and MSD departments support the initiative.
+To date, six departments have achieved a Silver award, and twenty have been awarded Bronze.

 Athena SWAN institutional award

 The University holds an Athena SWAN Bronze institutional award, which we renewed in November 2013.
 In preparation of the application, we consulted extensively with stakeholders across the University.